jonlandonyt/MOTD-Monkey-Verse/README.md

-Hello everyone, Monkey Verse was on Lockdown for a while but is now back!
-In this new update there is a new Banning System. and new stuff for moderators!
-Enjoy the new update everyone! (:
+Hello everyone, Monkey Verse will be now discontinued due to me losing the keystore for the game.
+Thank you all for the amazing support. you guys are amazing (: #RIPMonkeyVerse